Broadening Horizon

 About the Book

-Increasingly, digital games center their narratives during or immediately after the apocalypse.
-In 2017, Horizon Zero Dawn offered a new take on the end of the world, and Horizon is now a multi-game, multimedia franchise, with comic books, a board game and a forthcoming Netflix series.
+Increasingly, digital games center their narratives during or after the apocalypse.
+In 2017, the action role-playing game Horizon Zero Dawn offered a new take on society after the end of the world.
+Horizon has since become a multimedia franchise, with a second video game released in 2022, in addition to comic books, a board game, and other adaptations in development.

 About the Author(s)